mobizt/Firebase-ESP32/README.md

 Function `FirebaseJsonArray.clear` is used for clear JSON object contents.

-To acquired the JSON object or JSON Array from FirebaseData object which returned from get, set, push operations, these following functions are required.
+To acquired the JSON object or JSON Array from FirebaseData object which returned from the get, set, push operations, these following functions are required.

 `FirebaseData.jsonObject`